gerteck/gerteck/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on orbital~
+- 🔭 I’m currently working on Orbital & University coursework~
-- 💬 Ask me about anything!
+- ⭐ Ask me about anything!
+Past Modules, Projects, Scuba diving! 🤿

-- 📫 How to reach me: Drop me an email!
+📫 How to reach me: Drop me an email! changerteck@gmail.com

 <!--
 **gerteck/gerteck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.